 The website allows you to add new links to your profile and populate them with an image, title and description too.
-Once they’re clicked, it takes the user directly to the original content.
+Once they’ve been clicked, it takes the user directly to the original content.

 A downfall with having a portfolio on clippings.me is that it’s not a website.
 It’s essentially a profile on another website.

 Meaning, you can’t optimise it for SEO, can’t add relevant pages to help promote yourself as a business and can’t freely design it towards your brand’s style.